Experience the Difference

 - Distributing properties according to the trustor’s wishes

 - Managing accounts for underage beneficiaries

 - Contacting and informing beneficiaries about trust changes

 - Meeting the IRS deadlines for tax payments

 Of course, there are many other possible tasks beyond those listed above, too.
-This is one of the reasons it’s recommended that you speak with a qualified probate attorney right away: Aside from reducing your stress as a new trust administrator, a lawyer can help you with filing the right forms and motions to meet your responsibilities.
+This is one of the reasons it’s recommended that you speak with a qualified probate attorney right away: Aside from reducing your stress as a new trust administrator, a Los Angeles trust administration lawyer can help you with filing the right forms and motions to meet your responsibilities.

 Careful Legal Guidance for Trustees

-At the Law Office of Mitchell A. Port, we understand that it can be overwhelming to administer a trust on your own.
+At the Law Office of Mitchell A. Port, our Los Angeles trust administration attorney understands that it can be overwhelming to administer a trust on your own.
 Regardless of your familiarity with this role, we can help trustees resolve any disputes that come up and deal with all debts, tax matters, property distribution, and conflicts of interest.
-By relying on us, you’ll have greater confidence that your trust is being managed correctly, and in accordance with California laws.
+By relying on us, you’ll have greater confidence that your trust is being managed correctly, and in accordance with California trust administration laws.

 Call (310) 526-3433 for a free consultation over the phone with our Los Angeles trust administration lawyer!

 “If you live on one coast and have a complex legal case on the other, you want a lawyer that not only has the knowledge and expertise to handle your case, but can make it as convenient as possible.
 I found that with Mitchell Port.” - Michelle F.